sepsis-omics/tutorials/docs/modules/cmdline_assembly_v2/index.md

 ![pilon](images/pilon.png)

 We can see lots of cases where a deletion (represented by a dot) has been corrected to a base.
+Type `q` to exit.

 Look at the details of the fasta file: `infoseq pilon1.fasta`